Prudential Financial Inc. Has $70.99 Million Position in Gartner, Inc. (NYSE:IT)

 Several other institutional investors and hedge funds also recently made changes to their positions in the company.
 Geode Capital Management LLC raised its position in shares of Gartner by 0.9% during the second quarter.
 Geode Capital Management LLC now owns 1,461,014 shares of the information technology services provider’s stock valued at $352,822,000 after buying an additional 13,240 shares during the last quarter.
 Macquarie Group Ltd. raised its position in Gartner by 70,458.0% in the second quarter.
 Macquarie Group Ltd. now owns 905,965 shares of the information technology services provider’s stock worth $219,425,000 after purchasing an additional 904,681 shares in the last quarter.
 Bank of America Corp DE raised its position in Gartner by 2.9% in the second quarter.
 Bank of America Corp DE now owns 763,368 shares of the information technology services provider’s stock worth $184,888,000 after purchasing an additional 21,370 shares in the last quarter.
 Charles Schwab Investment Management Inc. raised its position in Gartner by 1.8% in the second quarter.
 Charles Schwab Investment Management Inc. now owns 736,111 shares of the information technology services provider’s stock worth $178,287,000 after purchasing an additional 13,091 shares in the last quarter.
 Finally, Goldman Sachs Group Inc. raised its position in Gartner by 45.2% in the second quarter.
 Goldman Sachs Group Inc. now owns 605,598 shares of the information technology services provider’s stock worth $146,675,000 after purchasing an additional 188,540 shares in the last quarter.
 91.30% of the stock is owned by institutional investors and hedge funds.

+In other news, CFO Craig Safian sold 4,267 shares of Gartner stock in a transaction on Monday, August 30th.
+The shares were sold at an average price of $307.40, for a total transaction of $1,311,675.80.
+Following the transaction, the chief financial officer now directly owns 54,112 shares of the company’s stock, valued at $16,634,028.80.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, EVP Scott Hensel sold 3,177 shares of Gartner stock in a transaction on Friday, September 3rd.
+The stock was sold at an average price of $312.50, for a total transaction of $992,812.50.
+Following the transaction, the executive vice president now directly owns 2,463 shares in the company, valued at $769,687.50.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders sold 17,350 shares of company stock worth $5,328,131.
+Insiders own 3.60% of the company’s stock.

 Several research firms recently issued reports on IT.
-Morgan Stanley lowered shares of Gartner from an “overweight” rating to an “equal weight” rating and increased their price target for the stock from $341.00 to $363.00 in a research report on Wednesday.
+Barclays increased their price target on shares of Gartner from $250.00 to $300.00 and gave the stock an “equal weight” rating in a research report on Friday, August 6th.
+Robert W. Baird increased their price target on shares of Gartner from $325.00 to $375.00 and gave the stock an “outperform” rating in a research report on Wednesday.
 BMO Capital Markets raised their price objective on shares of Gartner from $303.00 to $339.00 and gave the stock a “market perform” rating in a report on Wednesday.
 They noted that the move was a valuation call.
-Barclays raised their price objective on shares of Gartner from $250.00 to $300.00 and gave the stock an “equal weight” rating in a report on Friday, August 6th.
-William Blair reaffirmed an “outperform” rating on shares of Gartner in a report on Tuesday, August 3rd.
-Finally, Robert W. Baird raised their price objective on shares of Gartner from $325.00 to $375.00 and gave the stock an “outperform” rating in a report on Wednesday.
+Zacks Investment Research lowered shares of Gartner from a “strong-buy” rating to a “hold” rating and set a $323.00 price objective for the company. in a report on Tuesday, October 5th.
+Finally, Morgan Stanley lowered shares of Gartner from an “overweight” rating to an “equal weight” rating and raised their price objective for the stock from $341.00 to $363.00 in a report on Wednesday.
 Five analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, Gartner has a consensus rating of “Hold” and an average price target of $295.71.

 Gartner, Inc is a research and advisory company, which delivers technology-related insights to its clients to make right decisions.
 It operates through the following segments: Research, Consulting and Conferences.
 The Research segment gives advices on the mission-critical priorities of leaders.
 The Consulting segment offers customized solutions to unique client needs through on-site, day-to-day support, and proprietary tools for measuring and improving IT performance.